Chikamatsu Monzaemon: Biography

 Chikamatsu was born Sugimori Nobumori to a samurai family.
 There is disagreement about his birthplace.
 The most popular theory suggests he was born in Echizen Province, but there are other plausible locations, including Hagi, Nagato Province.
-His father, Sugimori Nobuyoshi, served the daimyō Matsudaira in Echizen as a medical doctor.
-Chikamatsu's younger brother became a medical doctor, and Chikamatsu himself wrote a book on health care.
+His father, Sugimori Nobuyoshi, served as a medical doctor to the daimyō Matsudaira in Echizen.
+His mother was the daughter of Okamoto Ichiku, a physician to the Echizen domain, and Chikamatsu's younger brother later became the physician and medical author Okamoto Ippō.